 In 1951, Libya gained its independence from Italy.
 In 1956, Tunisia and Morocco gained independence from France.
 In 1957, it became the first state in Ghana to gain independence in Sub-Saharan Africa.
 In the next decade, other states gained their independence respectively.

-Especially Portugal‘s withdrawal from Sub-Saharan Africa lasted from the 16th to the 1975th.
-In 1965, Rhodesia unilaterally gained independence from Britain.
+Portugal was among the last colonial powers to withdraw from Sub-Saharan Africa, holding territories such as Angola and Mozambique until 1975.
+In 1965, Rhodesia unilaterally declared independence from Britain.
 But Rhodesia was recognized as Zimbabwe until 1980, when the black nationalists overwhelmed the white minority leadership of the guerrilla war.
 The apartheid regime in the Republic of South Africa lasted until 1994.

 After Colonization the African Continent

 Today, there are 54 independent states in the African Continent, but many of these states are struggling with instability, corruption, authoritarian regimes and violence.
 Many of these countries are governed by the presidential system.
-However, the democratization processes of many countries are interrupted by military coups, jets, and military dictatorships.
+However, the democratization of many countries has repeatedly been interrupted by military coups and authoritarian rule.

 Especially in Ethiopia, there is a great hunger.
 Some think that this situation has been worsened by Soviet policies.
 One of the most destructive wars occurred during the Second Civil War in the Congo.
 In 2008, 5.4 million people lost their lives in this war.
 The war in Darfur, which has been taking place since 2003, includes major crimes against humanity.
 The genocide in Rwanda in 1994 resulted in the murder of 800,000 people.
 Especially in this process, AIDS is one of the biggest problems of the region.

 Despite all this, the conflicts in the 21st century have a great tendency to decrease.
 The civil war in Angola ended in 2002, after 30 years.
 This decrease in many places accelerates the transition from the economic structure in communist order to open market economies.
 Especially the stability in the region increases the foreign investments made to African countries.
 Especially the People’s Republic of China is leading the investments.
-In 2011, some African economies have been some of the fastest growing economies.
-With the intensification of the communication revolution in the region, Africa is increasing its connection with the world day by day.
+In recent years, several African economies — among them Rwanda, Côte d’Ivoire, Ethiopia, Senegal and Niger — have ranked among the world’s fastest-growing.
+As mobile connectivity and digital infrastructure spread across the continent, Africa’s links with the global economy continue to deepen.

 Climate

 African climate varies from region to region.
 The highest peaks have a semi-Arctic climate.
 Most of the northern part of the continent is desert and arid, while the central and southern regions contain savannas and rain forests.
 In the transition zones, vegetation is in different forms such as Sahel and steppe.
-Africa is the hottest continent in the world, covering up to 60% of the arid areas and deserts.
-The highest temperature measured to date was measured in Libya in 1922 (58 ° C).
+Africa is the hottest continent in the world, with arid land and deserts covering up to 60% of its surface.
+Its highest reliably recorded temperature is around 55 °C; a long-cited 58 °C reading from El Azizia, Libya (1922) was formally invalidated by the World Meteorological Organization in 2012.

 Fauna